okwoli200/Sales-Analysis/README.md

 # Sales-Analysis Overview
-#PROJECT OVERVIEW:
+# PROJECT OVERVIEW:
 In this project, my main objective was to develop a comprehensive ETL (Extract, Transform, Load) pipeline that facilitated the extraction, transformation, and loading of data from diverse sources into Staging and Production SQL Server Databases.
 To accomplish this, I employed optimized SQL queries and data extraction scripts within SQL Server Management Studio (SSMS) and built the ETL pipelines in SSIS Virtual Studio.
 Furthermore, I utilized SQL Server Analysis Services (SSAS) to construct cubes for multi-dimensional analysis.
 These summary cubes played a vital role in generating interactive dashboards and data visualizations, enabling informed decision-making based on insightful data analysis.

-1. Business Scenario:
+# 1. Business Scenario:
 An ETL Developer is needed by a Grocery store to carry out data migration from various sources to a centralized data warehouse.
 Additionally, the developer is tasked with creating a dashboard that will assist the Sales Manager in achieving the following objectives:

 a.
 Tracking Product Movement and Analyzing Sales Impact: